zhortech/ztcorekit-ios-sdk/README.md

                         appId: 'YOUR_APPLICATION_ID')
     ```

+**Note**: Most of the service client classes have a singleton method to get a default instance.
+The naming convention is `.shared` (e.g. `ZTCore.shared` in the above code snippet).
+This singleton method creates a service client with `ZTCore` and maintains a strong reference to the client.

 3. Associated application's user with portal user or create new user in portal.
 *It is important point*.